NVIDIA/NVFlare/docs/user_guide/federated_xgboost/secure_xgboost_user_guide.rst

 Vertical (Non-secure)
 ---------------------
-Any plugin can be used for vertical training.
-No configuration change is needed.
+No plugin is needed.
+Make sure no **federated_plugin** is configured in the communicator environment.

 Horizontal (Non-secure)
 -----------------------
-Any plugin can be used for horizontal training.
-No configuration change is needed.
+No plugin is needed.
+Make sure no **federated_plugin** is configured in the communicator environment.

 Vertical Secure
 ---------------